Zettlr/zettlr-docs/docs/en/reference/faq.md

 $ sudo apt install gvfs-bin
 ```

+!!! note

-> If you do not want to use the trash functionality, you can also enable the setting in the advanced preferences telling Zettlr to terminally remove a file if moving it to the trash fails.
+    If you do not want to use the trash functionality, you can also enable the setting in the advanced preferences telling Zettlr to terminally remove a file if moving it to the trash fails.
 Please note that this will remove files irreversibly!

 ## My `Home` and `End`-keys behave weirdly!
 How do I fix that?